 In general, 2 to 3 hours at 100°C or less is a guideline, but even at 100°C or less, drying for a long time may cause discoloration.

 Even if there is discoloration, there is no effect on the physical properties.

 QHow is the relationship between mold shrinkage rate and molding temperature?

 The higher the mold temperature, the greater the molding shrinkage rate in general.
 Molding shrinkage of polyamide resin (LEONA™) and POM (TENAC™) of crystalline resin varies relatively greatly with mold temperature.
 The mold shrinkage ratio of mPPE (XYRON™) of the amorphous resin changes relatively small depending on the mold temperature.

-The molding shrinkage of mPPE (XYRON™), an amorphous resin, changes relatively little depending on the mold temperature.
+The molding shrinkage rate of mPPE (XYRON™), an amorphous resin, changes relatively small depending on the mold temperature.